 As a typical consensus-driven democracy, Norway performs well in most international comparisons of governance, quality of life, and economic and social conditions.
 Continuity is the most conspicuous quality of the country’s governance, which is typically steady and based on the implementation of cautious, incremental legislative measures rather than spectacular, one-off reforms.
-Norway has been able to avoid the worst of the global financial crisis and subsequent economic turmoil, which severely affected most of Europe, and has pursued a healthy economic policy approach.
+Norway has been able to avoid the worst of the global financial crisis and subsequent economic turmoil that severely affected most of Europe and has pursued healthy economic policies.

 Economy depends on